aws-samples/aws-bootstrap-kit-examples/doc/control-tower.md

 # Path to AWS Control Tower

-[AWS Control Tower](https://aws.amazon.com/controltower/) provides an easy way to setup a Landing Zone in AWS: it will create a multi-account structure with proper set of permissions (using [AWS SSO](https://aws.amazon.com/single-sign-on/)) and guardrails (using [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) (SCPs) and [AWS Config](https://aws.amazon.com/config/)).
+[AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) provides an easy way to setup a Landing Zone in AWS: it will create a multi-account structure with proper set of permissions (using [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)) and guardrails (using [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) (SCPs) and [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html)).

-Control Tower creates multiples AWS resources for you:
+Control Tower focuses on providing a secured multi-accounts environment.
+It creates multiples AWS resources for you:
 - One Organization
 - One or two Organizational Units (OUs): Security (mandatory) and Sandbox (optional)
 - Two AWS Accounts in the Security OU: Log Archive and Audit
 - A directory in AWS SSO
-- A set of SCPs
+- A set of guardrails: proactive with SCPs and reactive with AWS Config.
 - ...
 You can get more details on Control Tower [here](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html).